 5. Pests

-Anthuriums are susceptible to mealybugs, scale, and aphids.
+Anthuriums are susceptible to common garden pests like mealybugs, scale, and aphids.
 If you see pests, take action right away.
 Wash your plant’s leaves with a mild soap (avoid splashing it on the roots) or apply a pest-specific treatment from your local garden center.

 Essential Tools for Anthurium Care